AndyNeale/ebx-browser-extension/README.md

 # ebx-browser-plugin

-Chrome extension which allows URLs to be shared using Echobox
+Chrome extension which allows URLs to be scheduled using Echobox.